-As a result of groundwater levels are being-used a proxy for the reduction of groundwater in storage sustainability indicator, tThe monitoring network is the same as that developed for groundwater levels, as groundwater storage is a function of groundwater levels and aquifer properties.-While undesirable results related to groundwater storage are not present and are not likely to occur in the Subbasin, Thea monitoring network is was developed to support development of groundwater budgets, including an estimate of the change in annual groundwater in storage, and to support overall characterization of the Subbasin.
-The monitoring network is the same as that developed for groundwater levels, as groundwater storage is a function of groundwater levels and aquifer properties.
+As groundwater levels are used a proxy for the reduction of groundwater in storage sustainability indicator, the monitoring network is the same as that developed for groundwater levels.
+The monitoring network was developed to support development of groundwater budgets, including an estimate of the change in annual groundwater in storage, and to support overall characterization of the Subbasin.